krigjo25/webapp-Home-vupy/README.md

 While creating the modal i encounted a challange to store the information which was recieved by the API I choosed to use SQLite, as there is no need for a huge database or a rational one.

+During this project i refreshed memories by using what has been learned on the cs50x course.

 ####    SQLite